kundajelab/TranscriptML/README.md

 # TranscriptML

+**TranscriptML is actively being developed and is subject to changes, some of which may not be backwards compatible**

 TranscriptML is a toolkit for training, evaluating, and interpreting RNA sequence-to-function models.
 It provides command-line tools and reusable Python APIs for preparing sequence datasets, training models, evaluating held-out